-Any party submitting a request to continue a hearing in a small claims matter must timely mail or personally serve a copy of the request on all parties in the action, and file with the court proof of service of the request.
-Hearing dates will remain as set unless the court serves on all parties a notice continuing the hearing.
-Failure to appear at a scheduled hearing date may adversely affect the case.
+Any party submitting a request to continue a hearing in a Small Claims matter must timely mail or personally serve a copy of the request on all parties in the action, and file with the court Proof of Service of the request.
+Hearings dates will remain as set unless the court serves on all parties a notice continuing the hearing.
+Failure to appear at a schedule hearing date may adversely affect the case.